Discovering Sri Lanka

 The port of Galle is located in Galle Bay, about one hundred and twenty kilometres south from the Port of Colombo, on the South West of the island.
 It presently is the only commercial port in the south of the country.
 Galle is believed to be the possible location of the city of Tarshish, of biblical fame, where King Solomon discovered a thriving trade in ‘gold, silver, ivory, apes and peacocks’.

-In 1505 a Portuguese fleet bound for the Maldives was blown off course and took shelter in the harbour at dusk.
+In 1505 a Portuguese fleet was blown off course while heading for the Maldives and took shelter in the harbour at dusk.
 It is said that, on hearing a cock (galo in Portuguese) crowing, they gave the town its name.
 In 1663 the Dutch built the 36 hectare fort (which is now a World Heritage Site), occupying most of the promontory that forms the older part of Galle.
 By the time Galle passed into British hands in 1796, commercial interest turned northward to Colombo, and Galle has scarcely been altered since.

 Although Galle Bay forms a natural harbour, it is only protected from the Northeast monsoon and is subjected to the ravages of the Southwest monsoon, which blows constantly from the months of May through to October.
 It should be noted that the whole of the southwest, south and southeast coasts of the island were badly affected by the Asian Tsunami, but the port of Galle is now fully operational again.
 There are expansion plans in progress for the main port area, including a new yacht marina.

 The famous harbour of Trincomalee which is one of the largest and best sheltered in the world, has at various times been the envy of the Danes, Dutch, Portuguese, British, French and Japanese.